jtransc/jtransc-examples/tic-tac-toe-kotlin/README.md

 This demo should work with plain java using libgdx, and with jtransc using haxe lime.

-## Run with Java
+## Run with plain JVM

-You should run `example.ExampleGdx` class for example loading `pom.xml` in intelliJ and debug it there.
+You should run `com.jtransc.examples.tictactoe.TicTacToeGdx` class for example loading `pom.xml` in intelliJ and debug it there.

 Using a terminal:
 ```
-mvn exec:java -Dexec.mainClass="example.ExampleGdx"
+mvn exec:java -Dexec.mainClass="com.jtransc.examples.tictactoe.TicTacToeGdx"
 ```

 ## Run with JTransc